freenet/freenet-core/docs/karma.md

 The value of a wallet is a list of transactions which can be appended to.

+# Transaction types

 ## Donation

-A record that the wallet owner made a donation to Freenet, the record must be signed by Freenet and contains:
+A record that the wallet owner made a donation to Freenet, the record must be signed by Freenet and contain the following fields:

 * The amount of the donation
 * The date of the donation